Table of Contents

 What causes labyrinthitis?

-The swelling in the inner ear that causes labyrinthitis often results from a viral or bacterial infection.
+The swelling in the inner ear that causes labyrinthitis often results from an infection.
 For example, people often develop labyrinthitis after having an upper respiratory infection, such as the flu or a cold.

 Your doctor will ask questions about your symptoms and examine you.
 Your doctor may do some tests to be sure that another condition isn’t causing your labyrinthitis.